e1z0/UDBCDBT/README.md

 https://user-images.githubusercontent.com/7213361/227746140-6f2ee743-00c1-4323-9a71-4e33247ed8cb.mov

+# First release of UDBCD (alpha 1)

+You can get it [here](https://archive.org/details/ultimate-dosboot-cd-grub-alpha-1-2023.03.29-17-30-43.7z).

-## What is UDBCD (Ultimate DOS Boot CD) ?
+# What is UDBCD (Ultimate DOS Boot CD) ?

 It's wonderful thing you may use on your old vintage systems, maybe newer ones too.
-The included software is almost up to date
+The included software is almost up to date.
+This cdrom disk image contains all the necessary programs to restore, repair, test very old or newer computers and their components.
+With this disk, you can easily install MS-DOS versions 6.22 and 7.10, use the most popular file managers, create/clone disk partitions, make backup copies or restore the file system.
+There are usefull tools for loading external devices/peripherals.
+Drivers for ISCSI/USB/ZIP are included by default.
+Network support will come later.

+# What is UDBCDBT ?

+UDBCDBT stands for **Ultimate Dos Boot CD Build Tools** It's a kind of framework or combined package of tools required to build live bootable cdrom image (.ISO).
+It uses this [format](loader_templates.md) for templates to define the boot loader menu entries which are located in **/cd/images** and this [format](apptemplate.md) to define the application templates which is located in **/cd/apps/apps.ini**.
+There is possibility to generate menu entries of the applications automatically, but you can't generate boot loader menu entries yet (it can only be defined with hand).

+**Files for apps and apps/images/ content are not shared trough this git repository due to copyright infringements**.
+You can only use prebuild iso or get images/apps manually.

-# How to craft a new ISO for UDBCD ?
+# How to craft a new UDBCD .ISO image ?

-## System requirements (Linux)
+## System requirements for host build system (Linux)

 * mkisofs (apt-get install genisoimage, pacman -S cdrtools)
 * nasm (apt-get install nasm, pacman -S nasm)

-## System requirements (macOS)
+## System requirements for host build system (macOS)

 * mkisofs (brew install dvdrtools)